 Cassie Perham, Literacy Program Officer

 Cassie joined the Rogers Family Foundation in September of 2010.
 Cassie manages the Foundation's literacy grants portfolio and coordinates the Oakland Literacy Coalition, which is spearheading the Oakland Reads 2020 initiative to dramatically improve third grade literacy outcomes in the city by the year 2020.
 Cassie moved to Oakland in 2008 as an AmeriCorps VISTA with a local non-profit, Good Cents for Oakland.
 Cassie graduated with a BA in International Relations from UC Davis and subsequently completed a certificate program in non-profit management from San Francisco State University.
 During her undergraduate studies she completed a Spanish immersion program in Morelia, Mexico and interned with the Peace Corps Headquarters in Washington, D.C.
-Cassie lives in Oakland with her husband, Andy.
+Cassie lives in Oakland with her husband Andy and their daughter Mollie.

 Greg Klein, Senior Director, Innovation and Learning